 Kula Forest Reserve

 On the leeward slopes of Haleakalā, the Kula Forest Reserve (FR) was established by Governor’s Proclamation in 1912 with a purpose much different from most other forest reserves.
 It was established with the intent to reforest the area that had been converted to pasture after 20 years of livestock grazing.
 This 4,931.35 acres of public land is bordered primarily by privately owned land, but the mauka boundary of Kula FR is directly adjacent to the Papa‘anui Tract of the Kahikinui FR.
 The Papa‘anui Tract was included with Kula FR in the management plan due to their adjacency to one another.
-The remaining majority of Kahikinui FR will be address in a separate plan at a later date.
+The remaining majority of Kahikinui FR will be addressed in a separate plan at a later date.
 Papa‘anui consists of approximately 713.57 acres of public land located on the ridge top just above the Kula FR.